 The dramatic tale of the spinster daughter accused of brutally axing her parents has inspired many creative works.
 More than 100 years later, new books, movies, and documentaries about Lizzie Borden continue to appear regularly.

 The grisly true crime story crossed over into pop culture legend long ago.
-Even paranormal and horror entertainment portray the notorious lizzy borden house as a site of dark tourism centered around the unsolved Victorian murder mystery involving Lizzie Borden and her family.
+Even paranormal and horror entertainment portray the notorious Lizzie Borden House as a site of dark tourism centered around the unsolved Victorian murder mystery involving Lizzie Borden and her family.

 From the 1950 ballet “Fall River Legend” to the 2018 film “Lizzie” starring Chloe Sevigny, the Borden murders provide a rich creative subject.